melikatavakoli/backend-DRF-online-shop/README.md

 ---

+Here's the updated English section about using pip mirrors for Docker:

+---

 ## ⚡ Docker: Using a Pip Mirror (Faster Installs)

 In the Docker setup, I've added support for using a **pip mirror** to speed up package installation